 When you're married you're automatically entitled to a share of your partner's assets.
 This means you have a legal right over the property, even if you're not the legal owner.
 If you want to protect assets that you bring into the marriage, you should consider getting a prenuptial or postnuptial agreement.

 If you have any children, the person considered to be the 'primary care-giver' normally gets to remain in the family home.
 This basically means the person who looks after the children for the majority of the week.
 For more information see divorce with kids, who gets the house?

 So for many people the bottom-line is that if you're not married and your name isn't on any official paperwork, it's very likely your ex will keep the house.
 Getting married would give you more legal rights, but then, marriage isn't for everyone.

-If you're going through a divorce or separation and are in dispute as to what should happen to the family home, our Family Law Solicitors can help you.
-Or if you'd like to prevent any difficulties in the future by making a Cohabitation Agreement or Prenuptial Agreement, we can draft either of these documents on your behalf.
+If you're going through a divorce or separation and are in dispute as to what should happen to the family home, our family law solicitors can help you.
+Or if you'd like make a cohabitation agreement or prenuptial agreement, we can draft either of these documents on your behalf.